-Once the interview is completed and both student and field instructor believe the match to be satisfactory, the Placement Confirmation form is signed by both parties and submitted to the Field Office.
+Once the interview is completed and both student and field instructor believe the match to be satisfactory, the Placement Confirmation form is signed by both parties and submitted to the Field Office via Sonia.

 Before the student begins the field placement, an Affiliation Agreement should be completed.
 The Affiliation Agreement is a contract required by the University which clarifies the University's and agency's responsibility for the field placement.
 The agreement is signed by the School's Director and then mailed to the agency.
-The agency director, board executive, or other authorized person must sign the agreement, and return the form to the Field Office.
-Once the Field Office receives the affiliation agreement, it is forwarded to the Office of the Provost for review and approval.
+The agency director, board executive, or other authorized person must sign the agreement and return the form to the Field Office.
+Once the Field Office receives the affiliation agreement, it is forwarded to the Office of the Provost for review, approval, and signature.
+The Field office then sends a signed copy to the agency.